 2 HOURS // 4 LESSONS

-This package of lessons brings the cost of a two hour lesson down from $100 to $80.
+This package of lessons brings the cost of a two hour lesson down to $85.
 A big savings, and the most practical of options.

 Lessons are offered at the Portland Apparel Lab.
 A wonderful resource for aspiring designers, as well as hobbyists who need access to space and machines.